lukplamino/DADS7202_HW02-CNN_MNLP_Group/README.md

 ### 💡Visualizing bubble chart to compare pre-training models with fine-tuning in all aspects
-Based on our dataset and experiment scope,
+Based on our dataset and our experiment scope,
 - The **highest average accuracy** on test set is **`🥇VGG16`** model at 91.66%.
 - The **fastest runtime** on train set is **`🥇InceptionV3`** model at 5.278 seconds per epoch on Tesla T4 GPU.
 - The **biggest size** is **`🥇VGG16`** model at 528 Mb.